 Don’t say someone should “always” or “never” do something.
 Share the tradeoffs of each approach.

-Never justify a decision by saying it’s a best practice.
-Talk about the elements make it a good fit for your situation.
+Avoid justifying a decision by saying it’s a best practice.
+Talk about the elements that make it a good fit for your situation.

 - “How about we extract a method?”